Coronavirus and your income (Scotland)

 If you are employed, you may be entitled to Statutory Sick Pay more quickly than usual.

-From 28 September 2020, if you are on a low income and are asked to self-isolate you may receive a payment of £500.
+If you are on a low income and are asked to self-isolate you may receive a payment of £225.

 - you are employed and your employer can confirm you are unable to work from home, or you are self-employed and you can show that you are unable to run your business without social contact; and